Nine Emperor Gods Festival 2017

 A glimpse of Long Nan Szye at Jalan Asas during another event

 Despite multiple relocations, Long Nan Szye has been celebrating the Nine Emperor Gods Festival every year.
-Back in the 1960s and 1990s, the festival celebration venue was at the temple’s location and the celebration was a rather large-scaled one, often joined by a huge crowd.
-Around the 1970s, Long Nan Szye even began organizing a banquet for a thousand people (千人宴会) during the celebration.
-The celebration would also begin and end off with a receiving and sending off procession from the 10th milestone of Upper Bukit Timah Road to Kranji Reservoir.
-However, since Long Nan Szye relocated to 36 Jalan Asas, there have been some changes in the festival celebration.
-There is space constraint at the temple’s location and as such, the Nine Emperor Gods Festival celebration is held at Bukit Batok where open grounds are available (this will be discussed later!).
+Between the 1960s and 1990s, the festival celebration venue was at the temple’s location, at Bukit Gombak, and the celebration was a rather large-scale affair, often joined by a huge crowd.
+Around the 1970s, Long Nan Szye even began organizing banquets for a thousand people (千人宴会), quite a feat in those days, during the celebration.
+The celebration would also begin and end off with a receiving and sending off procession from its temple at the 10th milestone of Upper Bukit Timah Road to Kranji Reservoir.
+However, since Long Nan Szye relocated to 36 Jalan Asas, the festival celebrations are no longer held in the temple.
+Due to space constraints, the Nine Emperor Gods Festival celebration is held at Bukit Batok where open grounds are available (this will be discussed later!).

 When delving into the history of Long Nan Szye, one cannot forget about Chen Shifu, a prominent figure in the temple.
 He is the founder and the master of the temple.
 Having been exposed to and learned Buddhism as early as the age of 7, Chen Shifu incorporated Buddhist elements in the temple and in the Nine Emperor Gods Festival celebration.
 For instance, portraits of Siddhartha Buddha and other Boddhisattvasfound in Mahayana Buddhism, including Guan Yin (观音), constitute the main altar of the Nine Emperor Gods Festival tentage.
 In addition, he included a Confucius prayer session in the festival celebration.
 Through these Buddhist elements and the festival, Chen Shifu hopes to teach participants and devotees of the temple and the festival celebration to have a “Buddha heart”.